nheesele/carbon_emission_analysis/README.md

 |20309-7-2014|Audi A6|37094|Automobiles & Components|
 |7164-1-2013|Average of all GM vehicles produced and used in the 10 year life-cycle.|27588|Automobiles & Components|

+#### What are the industries with the highest contribution to carbon emissions?

 Here are the top 10 industries with highest PCF:

 ```SQL